dunglas/vulcain/docs/graphql.md

 By using HTTP/2 Server Push, Vulcain fixes most problems caused by compound documents and sparse fieldsets based formats such as GraphQL and JSON:API:

-* Because each pushed resource is sent in a separate HTTP/2 stream (HTTP/2 multiplexing), related resources can be sent in parallel to the client thanks
+* Because each pushed resource is sent in a separate HTTP/2 stream (HTTP/2 multiplexing), related resources can be sent in parallel to the client (and [headers are de-duplicated and compressed thanks to HTTP/2 HPACK](https://blog.cloudflare.com/hpack-the-silent-killer-feature-of-http-2/))
 * While embedding resources is a forced push (the client receive the full JSON documents, even if it already has some parts of it), HTTP/2 Server Push allows the client [to cancel the push of resources it already has](cache.md), saving bandwidth and improving performance
 * Consequently, clients and network intermediates (such as [Varnish cache](cache.md)), can store each resource in a specific cache, while resource embedding only allows to have the full big JSON document in cache, [cache invalidation](https://en.wikipedia.org/wiki/Cache_invalidation) is then more efficient with Vulcain, and can be done at the HTTP level